Poland 2050: First elections (2023–2025)

-Crisis in the party (2025)
+Crisis in the party (2025–2026)

+Last months of Hołownia

 In the run-up to the presidential election, the Polish People's Party began distancing itself from PL2050.
 Ultimately, the party was severely weakened after Hołownia gained only 4.99% of the vote, greatly underperforming expectations.
 The Third Way alliance broke apart two weeks later on 17 June.

 Following the election, election denialists, including Prime Minister Donald Tusk attempted to have Szymon Hołownia block or postpone the inauguration of Karol Nawrocki as president of Poland by calling an indefinite break during the National Assembly (the joint session of the Sejm and Senat), during Nawrocki's inauguration, after which the Marshal of the Sejm would serve as acting president.
 Following Hołownia's refusal of the idea, pro-government outlets like Gazeta Wyborcza accused Hołownia of treason against the Constitution.

 Hołownia was further criticized by his coalition partners after a meeting with opposition leaders in Adam Bielan's house on 4 July, being accused of plotting the downfall of the coalition.
 Polls indicated that 66% of Poles saw the meeting negatively, and 61% believed Hołownia was considering a coalition with Law and Justice, 76% thought Hołownia's party would collapse, and that Hołownia himself reached 80% disapproval, with even 70% of supporters of his own party disapproving of him.

 Hołownia's position within the party weakened, with some party members losing confidence in him, and posełs Tomasz Zimoch and Izabela Bodnar, as well as regional leader Jacek Bury, left the party.
 According to RMF FM, several Poland 2050 posełs began procedures to change their party affiliation to PL2050's former partner, the Polish People's Party in October 2025.
 On 27 September, Hołownia announced his retirement from politics and that he would step down as party leader in January.
 Since September 2025, the party has increasingly clashed with the governing coalition.

 On 30 September, the party endorsed Katarzyna Pełczyńska-Nałęcz to enter the Third Cabinet of Donald Tusk as a Deputy Prime Minister.
 This was controversial in the party, with many party members preferring her internal rival, Paulina Hennig-Kloska.
-Regardless, Pełczyńska Nałęcz narrowly won both the votes in the party's parliamentary club (getting 16 votes to 14 for Hennig-Kloska) and the National Council (22 to 19).
+Regardless, Pełczyńska Nałęcz narrowly won both the votes in the party's parliamentary club (getting 16 votes to 14 for Hennig-Kloska (Note: According to the Polish Press Agency, Żaneta Cwalina-Śliwowska also gained one vote.)) and the National Council (22 to 19).
 The vote solidified the split between factions supportive of cooperation with Tusk (including Hennig-Kloska) and those seeking a confrontation with the Prime Minister (with Pełczyńska-Nałęcz).
 The recommendation was also not within the coalition agreement signed by PL2050 and its allies, and Hołownia presented it as a condition for his agreed upon stepping down as "Sejm Marshal in rotation" for succession by Włodzimierz Czarzasty of the New Left.
+In a November 2025 SW Research poll, a plurality (35.5%) of respondents did not want Poland 2050 to have a deputy Prime Minister, whereas 23.6% believed the party should have one in the government.